PM chairs high-level meeting on Covid situation | Health

 PM chairs high-level meeting on Covid situation

-Modi reviewed the status of augmentation of bed capacity for pediatric care and of facilities supported under COVID Emergency Response Package II, and it was noted that states have been advised to redesign and orient primary care and block level health infrastructure in these areas to manage the situation in rural areas, a statement said.
+Modi stressed on the need for constant genome sequencing to monitor emergence of mutants and also to ensure increased oxygen availability, the Prime Ministers Office PMO said in a statement.He reviewed the status of augmentation of bed capacity for pediatric care and of facilities supported under COVID Emergency Response Package II, and it was noted that states have been advised to redesign and orient primary care and block level health infrastructure in these areas to manage the situation in rural areas, the statement said.

 - Country: